JanVerstuyft/racing-league/cloud-server/src/main/resources/documentation.md

 ## 1. Collector Setup
 ### 1a.
 Local Collector Setup
 The Local Collector is a desktop application that forwards data from your F1 game to this cloud server.
 It provides a graphical interface for easy configuration.
 You need Java 21 Runtime environment to run the application.
 You can download it from [here](https://github.com/JanVerstuyft/racing-league/releases).

 ### Collector Application
 1. Launch the Local Collector application.
-2. In the 'Collector Settings' section, paste your 'Cloud Telemetry Token' (found on your Season page).
+2. In the 'Collector Settings' section, paste your **Telemetry Token** (found under the **Tiers** tab in the Season Details page).
 3. Ensure 'Enable Cloud Sync' is checked.
 4. Click 'Save & Apply' to start the bridge.